Outside Lands: Creation of Golden Gate Park

 Parks in the City of San Francisco” Soon after, the newly formed park commission advertised bonds to fund park improvements.
 Enough bonds were sold to finance a topographical survey of Golden Gate Park and its approach.
-Surveyor and engineer William Hammond Hall won the contract to survey park land, completed his report on February 15, 1871, and in August that year was appointed as engineer of the park.
+Surveyor and engineer William Hammond Hall won the contract to survey park land, completed his report on February 15, 1871, and in August of the same year, was appointed as engineer of the park.
 Initial work completed in 1871 included grading, fencing, drainage and irrigation work, and development of a park nursery.
-The following year, 22,000 hardy and quick-growing trees were planted, park roads were built, and visitors began to arrive by the thousands.
+In 1872, 22,000 hardy and quick-growing trees were planted, park roads were built, and visitors began to arrive by the thousands.